 CBD is interesting because it doesn't treat the symptoms of anything.
 Another way to understand CBD is that it doesn't act directly on any of the symptoms you feel.

 For example, many non-opioid painkillers are made of anti-inflammatory substances; the medicine itself directly causes a reduction in inflammation, which eases your pain.
 Opioid painkillers interfere with your ability to feel pain.
-Either way, they have a direct effect on your pain.
+Either way, they have a direct effect on your pain and in essence treats the symptom.

 CBD works differently.
 CBD only interacts with the endocannabinoid system in the body.
 This is a system of receptors that is present in every cell of the body.
 Your body naturally produces two endocannabinoids.
 The anandamide or "joy molecule" and the 2-AG, which is naturally part of the body's appetite, immune system, and pain management system.